yie1d/pydoll/README.md

 - Follow coding style and conventions
 - Use conventional commits for pull requests
 - Run lint and test checks before submitting

+## 🔮 Coming Soon

+Get ready for these upcoming features in Pydoll:

+🔹 **Auto-detection of Cloudflare Captcha** - Automatic solving without manual intervention
+🔹 **Fingerprint Generation & Rotation** - Dynamic browser fingerprints to avoid detection
+🔹 **Proxy Rotation** - Seamless IP switching for extended scraping sessions
+🔹 **Shadow DOM Access** - Navigate and interact with Shadow Root elements

+Stay tuned and star the repository to get updates when these features are released!

 ## 📄 License